Pathway Tools Installation Guide -- Linux and MacOS X (Intel only)

 Click Next once you have chosen a suitable location.

 8. Pathway Tools requires a directory where it will store local user data such as created PGDBs and HTML customization files.
 The installer will ask you to specify a directory path where Pathway Tools can create this "ptools-local" directory.
 Please make sure that all users who will update PGDBs have write permission to the ptools-local directory and its subdirectories.
 The default directory is the home directory of whoever is running the installer, which means that the data will reside in a directory called ~/ptools-local.
-MacOSX 10.5 users must accept the default for this release (13.0).

-Do not install the ptools-local directory under your Pathway Tools installation directory, since the data in this directory would then be deleted when Pathway Tools is upgraded or reinstalled.
+IMPORTANT NOTE: Do not install the ptools-local directory under your Pathway Tools installation directory, since the data in this directory would then be deleted when Pathway Tools is upgraded or reinstalled.

 Click Next to do the actual installation.